 IHC examination utilizes the specific binding between antibodies and antigens to detect specific antigens in cells and tissues (Magaki et al., 2019)With IHC examination, analysis of Programmed Cell Death Ligand 1 (PD-L1) expression, which is a trans-membrane protein expressed by tumor cells, can be evaluated.
 PD-L1 is a co-inhibitory factor of the immune response.
 PD-L1 can combine with PD-1 to reduce the proliferation of PD-1 positive cells, inhibit cytokine secretion, and induce apoptosis.
 PD-L1 also plays a role in various malignancies where it can weaken the host immune response to tumor cells (Han et al., 2020).
 Now, this expression is applied as a companion diagnostic for anti-PD-1 and anti-PD-L1 agents to identify NSCLC patients who are more likely to benefit from immunotherapy.
 (Yatabe et al., 2019)(Lantuejoul et al., 2020).
-Based on this background and the still limited research on morphological profile and PD-L1 in Non-Small Cell Lung Cancer (NSCLC) patients at Siloam MRCCC Semanggi Hospital in 2020-2022.
+Based on this background and the still limited research on morphological profiles and PD-L1 in Indonesia, the author aims to conduct a study entitled Morphological Profile and PD-L1 in Non-Small Cell Lung Cancer (NSCLC) patients at Siloam MRCCC Semanggi Hospital in 2020-2022.
 This study aims to describe the morphological profile and PD-L1 expression in Non-Small Cell Lung Cancer (NSCLC) patients at Siloam MRCCC Semanggi Hospital in 2020-2022.